 - Designated officers of the Board/Council are to sign the financial reports and present to the Church’s AGM.

-Benkorp’s fee for the Accounts Assurance Review is $750 + GST and is payable within 14 days of the invoice date.
+Benkorp’s fee for the Accounts Assurance Review is from $795 + GST and is payable within 14 days of the invoice date.

 This fee is for standard churches & Not-for-profit organisations with up to 5 staff.
 We will discuss a different fee proposal for organisations with more staff, significant ministries and/or complicated situations.

 If Benkorp is required to make accounting corrections – $135 + GST